freeCodeCamp/freeCodeCamp/guide/english/bootstrap/glyphicon-components/index.md

 ```

 ## Note
 Bootstrap 4 dropped Glyphicons.
 You can use <a href='http://fontawesome.io/icons/' target='_blank' rel='nofollow'>Font Awesome Icons</a> instead.
+Still Bootstrap rules over all!

 #### More Information:
 <a href='https://getbootstrap.com/docs/3.3/components/#glyphicons' target='_blank' rel='nofollow'>Official Bootstrap 3 docs on Glyphicons</a>